 We will define what Agile is.
-Review the Agile manifesto, 12 supporting principles in Agile.
-We will also explore the journey as a successful Agile and Scrum adoption.
+Review the Agile manifesto and 12 supporting principles in Agile.
+We will also explore the journey of successful Agile and Scrum adoption.

 We will cover scrum value, scrum pillar, scrum lifecycle, and scrum ceremony including sprint planning, daily scrum, sprint reviews, and spring retrospectives.
 We will also cover various scrum artifacts including the product backlog, sprint backlog, and release backlog.

 We will cover scrum roles.
 A product owner, the scrum master, and the development team.
 We will focus more on the scrum master role including some of the dos and don’ts.

 We will cover the user stories, epics, and user story parts.
 We will talk about the product roadmap as well as the release and sprint plan.
 We will also cover the estimation techniques including story points and ideal time.
 We discuss planning poker and affinity estimates.
 Will talk about information radiators and communicating project progress and status including burndown charts, burn-up charts, and other information radiators.
 We will also talk about a scrum team that stays in control of the project work by making form decisions in a collaborative way with key stakeholders.